olliephillips/froxy/README.md

 The long hash on the end of the URI is the access key of the geofence to be queried.

-Client requests can contain up to three request headers.
+Client requests must send three request headers.

 ```
-Lat-Pos   : Latitude of the client      (required)
+Lat-Pos   : Latitude of the client
-Lng-Pos   : Longitude of the client     (required)
+Lng-Pos   : Longitude of the client
-Client-ID : Identifier for user/client  (optional)
+Client-ID : Identifier for user/client
 ```

 ### Websockets